thehapax/bitshares.foundation/accounting.md

 * **line 5-9**: Total funds in account `bitshares.foundation`.
 The BTS are for operational costs (tx fee) while the USD are separated into subaccounts for each individual worker for which the BitShares Blockchain Foundation is escrow for.
 * **line 10-12**: Donations made to the bitshares blockchain foundation.
 * **line 13-16**: These are the BTS that have been obtained from the BitShares reserves for each individual worker (and in total)
 * **line 17-23**: Funds in account `workers.bitshares.foundation`.
-This account is owned by the BitShares shareholders and used to track claiming of worker pay as well as trading.
+This account is owned by the BTS holders and used to track claiming of worker pay as well as trading.
 There is a separation into subaccounts for each individual worker.
 * **line 24**: Transaction fees that have been paid (in USD).
 Technically, most of those fees occur in the workers account when creating actual workers on the blockchain.
-Thus, those fees are mostly paid by BitShares shareholders.
+Thus, those fees are mostly paid by BTS holders.
 * **line 25-28**: Total income
 * **line 29**: Funds that have been paid to Worker proposals (these are separated into *Proposals* and *Outstanding*)
 * **line 30-37**: Outstanding payments to approved worker proposals separated into worker proposals as well as involved entities (for worker, review, accounting, management, etc.)